Ilya SeatedDawns Light Brigade Guild Rules

 3. Sergeant - Players at this rank start getting some responsibility and have a chance to demonstrate leadership.
 A sergeant is expected to help out lower ranks wherever possible.
 Players of this rank can start making a limited amount of withdrawals from the guild bank and can also invite new members to the guild.

 4. Captain - Can make larger withdrawals from the guild bank but are also expected to contribute more to the guild bank.
 Captains can promote lower ranked members and can use the officer channel in chat since this is the first of the officer ranks.
 This rank is reserved for players who have shown a good deal of dedication to the members of the guild and have played in the guild regularly for a while.
+Promotions to this rank or higher require the approval of at least 3 higher ranked members.

 Home Rules Members Tips Links